How to Use the Qwik Spray System (W/ Pictures)

 loading cartridge into qwik spray gun

-7. Load the cartridge into the gun frame label side up by placing the rear of the cartridges over the plungers and lowering the front of the cartridges into the front plate.
+7. Keep the label face up when loading the cartridge into the gun frame.
+If you load the cartridge label side down, you’ll have to cut the label, so it sits firmly against the support bar.
+Place the rear of the cartridges over the stabilizing plates and lower the front of the cartridges into the front plate of the gun.

 cartridge loaded into qwik spray gun

-8. Keep the cartridge and applicator nose up so the static mix tip stays vertical to prevent the A and B side material from crossing and flowing in the static mix tip.
-(If using joint filler material such as VFI-5011, skip steps 8-10.)
+8. Keep the cartridge and applicator nose up so the static mix tip stays vertical.
+This will prevent the A and B side material from crossing and flowing in the static mix tip before spraying.
+(If using joint filler material such as VFI-5011, skip steps 9 & 10.)

 spray nozzle and air hose connect

-9. Connect the elbow push-to-connect fitting on the air supply hose to the static mix tip for atomization during application.
+9. Connect the elbow push-to-connect fitting on the air supply hose to the atomizing nozzle on the static mix tip.

 Note: When disconnecting, press the push-to-connect fitting to release the static mix tip.